microsoft/FluidFramework/docs/content/docs/start/tree-start.md

 ## Defining a Schema

-A schema outlines the structure and types of data that your tree will manage.
+A schema outlines the structure and types of data that your tree will manage, providing useful guarantees about the shape your data will take.
-Having a schema provides useful guarantees about the shape your data will take.
+It is used to generate TypeScript types to make working with your data more ergonomic.
-It is also used to generate TypeScript types which means the structure of your data is analogous to JS data types for easy use in external libraries or systems.
+The data also behaves like JS objects which makes it easy to use in external libraries or systems.

 To define a schema, first create a `SchemaFactory` with a unique string to use as the namespace.